marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 To add a timer to a participant screen, click the *timer* switch on the top of the stage.
 Set the time (in seconds) that participants can take to submit their response.
 If the option *leave stage after timeout* is switched off, nothing will happen once the timer reaches 0.
 If this option is switched on, you are prompted to define the stage to which non-responsive participants are directed to.
 You can choose a stage that you defined yourself, or choose the *standard* timeout page.
 This page will show the participants the :ref:`message <parameters__messages>` that is specified in the :ref:`parameters table <parameters>`.
 You can also choose to direct non-responsive participants to the waiting screen of the current stage.
 In that case, make sure that the experiment can continue, e.g. by filling out a default response by the participant so that results can be calculated.

+.. note:: If you automatically direct all participants to a stage on timeout, they may arrive at different times at the next page (due to different internet speed).
+They are not directed to a waiting screen in this case.
+Therefore, you should add another stage where buttons click a continue button and then "wait for others" on the waiting page.
+This guarantees that synchronisation is done correctly.

 Note that in :ref:`JavaScript <elements__javascript_program>` , the number of seconds in the countdown timer can be manipulated with the variable *TimeOut*.
 This is useful if you want to give participants more time in early rounds.
 The below example illustrates this.

 .. code-block:: javascript